iterorganization/FIREWALL/README.md

 # FIREWALL

-**FIREWALL** is a high-performance C++ simulation tool designed for thermal analysis of plasma-facing components in fusion devices.
-It solves the 1D non-linear heat equation to predict surface temperature evolution under intense particle energy deposition.

-## Overview
+This repository contains the Fast Integrated Runaway Electron WALL loads (FIREWALL) code.

-The code simulates the thermal response of wall materials (specifically Tungsten) when subjected to heat fluxes derived from incident particle data.
-It employs a Finite Volume Method (FVM) with an implicit time integration scheme to handle the non-linear material properties and stiff source terms efficiently.
+**FIREWALL** is a surrogate model that enables a quick assessment of volumetric wall heating by runaway electrons, taking into account the energy and incidence angles of the incoming particles and realistic 3D wall geometry.
+Specifically, FIREWALL solves multiple time-dependent 1D heat diffusion equationsfor every mesh triangle in a realitic tokamak 3D wall geometry employing a Finite Volume Method with an implicit time integration scheme to handle the non-linear material properties and stiff source terms efficiently.
+FIREWALL can be coupled to the JOREK code or other runaway electron modelling codes.

 ## Key Features